Anushka-Bajpai23/Rating_web_app_Roxiller/README.md

 - The Address length should be 400 characters max
 - The password length max 16 and 8 min, it should have at least 1 upper, and 1 special character in it.
 - Email address validation should be there in the email field.

-### Note:

-- All the tables should have sorting (ascending/descending) functionality on important fields like name, email, etc.
-- Follow best practices on both the frontend and backend sides.
-- Best practices need to be followed on table schema design on the database side.

 [Next.js]: https://img.shields.io/badge/next.js-000000?style=for-the-badge&logo=nextdotjs&logoColor=white
 [Next-url]: https://nextjs.org/